Join Here | Log In

 I’ve seen inflammation written about in vague terms on almost every alternative health or natural medicine type of website.
 Usually, the articles encourage eating the right diet (whatever ‘right’ diet is being promoted) or buying their supplements.

-I will go into a little more depth here on the specifics of the inflammatory cytokines – and then revisit all of these in the genetic variants section below.
+Let’s go into a little more depth here on the specifics of the inflammatory cytokines.
+Keep in mind that we will revisit all of these in the genetic variants section below.

 Inflammatory cytokines elevated in fatigue: